-Utility-scale renewables projects will have to participate in 'direct marketing' in order to receive EEG remuneration, as explained in question 4.
-The relevant agreements with offtakers are not regulated, but certain market standards have evolved over time.
+Utility-scale renewables projects will have to participate in 'direct marketing' to receive Renewable Energy Sources Act (EEG) remuneration.
+The relevant agreements with offtakers are not regulated, but certain market standards have evolved.
 The sellers of the electricity will usually review the financial standing of the offtaker, and may request payment securities.
 In most cases, these are bank guarantees; parent company guarantees may also be acceptable.
-In cases where utility-scale renewables projects directly sell to an end user, such power purchase agreements are not subject to energy regulation.
+In cases where utility-scale renewables projects sell directly to an end-user, such power purchase agreements are not subject to energy regulation.
 If the project receives a feed-in tariff - for example, in case of older projects not subject to the direct marketing obligation - the relevant grid operator is the offtaker.
 In such cases, no agreement is required.
 There is no payment security, but given that the grid operator can roll the EEG payments that are paid by end consumers by way of the EEG surcharge, the credit risk seems rather limited.